 - Diuretics - Diuretics are often prescribed as an additional treatment.
 They work by helping the body eliminate excess water and sodium.
 For this reason, they’re commonly referred to as water pills.
 Examples of diuretic medications include Diuril (chlorothiazide), Microzide (hydrochlorothiazide), and Zaroxolyn (metolazone).

 While the above are common treatments for hypertension, other types of medication include:

 It may take time for you and your doctor to arrive at the best treatment for you.
 They will probably recommend lifestyle changes in addition to medication.

 Find Prescription Savings

 America’s Pharmacy can help you save on your blood pressure medications.
-Search online for your prescription to see the best savings closest to you.
+Search online for your prescription to find the best savings near to you.
 You can also download our mobile app to save on the go.